 The #3 Wood Waste Boiler will be subject to 40 CFR 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Industrial/Commercial/Institutional Boilers and Process Heaters.
-This MACT has a proposed final date of February 28, 2004.
+This MACT has a final date of September 13, 2004 and a compliance date of September 13, 2007.